spijet/kofta/README.md

 replace Collectd and to feed InfluxDB with data, with style.

 ## State
-As of 2016-May-12, the app is somewhat functional.
+As of 2016-May-22, the app is somewhat functional.
 InfluxDB connection and data sending is working, Web UI now has something that looks like a menu, Devices and Datatypes views are mostly done, repeating parts are moved to layout and shared partials.
 Dynamic query schedule is implemented using `rufus-scheduler`.
-Just a little bit more and it's ready.
+Also, now it doesn't trigger jobs when Rails console is started, jobs start only when Rails App server is up.

 ## TODO
-* Make Rufus behave and to run only one scheduling thread per app instance;
+* ~~Make Rufus behave and to run only one scheduling thread per app instance~~ Done in c34e097;
 * Make SNMP Querier tasks multithreaded (to make it faster for bigger tables and/or remote nodes);
 * Add some more metrics to `seeds.rb`;
 * Finish Web UI;